 A Health Savings Account (HSA) is an account owned by a qualified individual who is generally your employee or former employee.
 Any contributions that you make to an HSA become the employee's property and can't be withdrawn by you.
 Contributions to the account are used to pay current or future medical expenses of the account owner, his or her spouse, and any qualified dependent.
 The medical expenses must not be reimbursable by insurance or other sources and their payment from HSA funds (distribution) won't give rise to a medical expense deduction on the individual's federal income tax return.
-For more information about HSAs, visit the Department of Treasury's website at www.treasury.gov and enter "HSA" in the search box.

 Eligibility.
 A qualified individual must be covered by a High Deductible Health Plan (HDHP) and not be covered by other health insurance except for permitted insurance listed under section 223(c)(3) or insurance for accidents, disability, dental care, vision care, or long-term care.
-For calendar year 2016, a qualifying HDHP must have a deductible of at least \$1,300 for self-only coverage or \$2,600 for family coverage and must limit annual out-of-pocket expenses of the beneficiary to \$6,550 for self-only coverage and \$13,100 for family coverage.
+For calendar year 2017, a qualifying HDHP must have a deductible of at least \$1,300 for self-only coverage or \$2,600 for family coverage and must limit annual out-of-pocket expenses of the beneficiary to \$6,550 for self-only coverage and \$13,100 for family coverage.